Fast food in China: Second phase: Commercial centers and transport hubs (2001–2005)

+During this period, McDonald's and KFC expanded their operations into commercial centers and transportation hubs, catering to a wider range of people, including young people, white-collar workers, and individuals influenced by popular culture.
+With more integration into local trends, these fast food chains have become less foreign and more appealing to local Chinese.

 As McDonald's and KFC extended their reach to commercial centers and transportation hubs and began to appeal more to pop culture, they extended their reach to young, white-collar and trendy demographics and the fast food enterprises began to appear less foreign to Chinese locals.

 Third phase: Daily zones (2006–2012)

+In the final phase, McDonald's and KFC shifted their focus from universities and urban hotspots to residential areas.
+In addition, they began to incorporate more Chinese flavors into their menus, while reducing the American symbolism in their restaurants.
+This strategic shift has made their restaurants more familiar and approachable to Chinese customers, shifting from occasional treats to regular dining options for Chinese families.

 The final phase of the spread of fast food in China occurred when McDonald's and KFC stopped targeting universities and urban hot-spots and began expanding outward and focusing on residential areas.
 McDonald's and KFC also incorporated more Chinese flavors into their food and reduced American symbolism in their restaurants, making their restaurants seem even less foreign to Chinese locals.
 With this, eating at American fast food restaurants ceased being something Chinese families did on special occasions and became routine for them.